Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Camellia: Additional Details

-\paragraph{Annotation Guideline} Figure~\ref{fig:annotation-guideline} shows our guideline for annotating cultural entities across all entity types, focusing on Indian culture for Hindi, Malayalam, Marathi, and Gujarati.
-We similarly adapted the guideline for the other cultures/languages by switching examples where necessary.
+Figure~\ref{fig:annotation-guideline} shows our guideline for annotating cultural entities across all entity types, focusing on Indian culture for Hindi, Malayalam, Marathi, and Gujarati.
+We adapted the guideline for the other cultures/languages by switching examples as necessary.